-For payments spanning more than one pay period, follow the most current version of the Procedures for Production of Part-time Service and Teaching Agreements.
-All deans and their administrative assistants have these procedures; they are also available in Human Resources.
+For payments spanning more than one pay period, follow the procedures for producing Part-time Service and Teaching Agreements.

 Any extra pay for faculty and staff must be approved in advance by the appropriate vice president before the work is performed.
 The deans may not authorize such payments.